-Combining real historical figures and events with fictional characters, it is the story of how a people combined their strength under one of the most iconic kings in history, in order to reclaim their land for themselves and build a place they call home.
+Combining real historical figures and events with fictional characters, it is the story of how a people combined their strength under one of the most iconic kings in history, to reclaim their land for themselves and build a place they call home.

 It’s impressive story-wise, especially with Alexander Dreymon as Uhtred of Bebbenburg.
 He portrays his character flawlessly, they couldn’t have done it better.

-On top of that, David Dawson’s King Alfred’s is just brilliant, the relationship between the two characters is what makes TLK a superb series.
+On top of that, David Dawson’s King Alfred is just brilliant, the relationship between the two characters is what makes TLK a superb series.
 The Last Kingdom overall, is the better show for me, though some of the votes have gone for Vikings.